 The Bike Kitchen’s mission to empower and educate through refurbishing bicycles is fulfilled through our three programs and is facilitated by a small staff of part-time paid employees, a handful of volunteer staff members, and a larger group of volunteers from the general public.
 The three programs enrich each other and provide our volunteers the opportunity to empower themselves in whatever way best suits them.
 They inherently foster new volunteers that will in turn extend and grow our operation.
 The by-product of these efforts generates the necessary bicycle inventory we sell to pay for our organization’s overhead.

-The Bozeman Bike Kitchen receives donated bicycles and parts from throughout the Gallatin Valley which are refurbished by our volunteer staff and general volunteers from the public (some of whom are participating in our Earn-a-Bike program).
+The Bozeman Bike Kitchen receives donated bicycles and parts from throughout the Gallatin Valley which are refurbished by our staff and general volunteers from the public (some of whom are participating in our Earn-a-Bike program).
 These bicycles are then redistributed back into the community through multiple channels.
 We have solid partnerships with local social organizations such as the Gallatin Valley Food Bank, HRDC, and Love Inc. through which we have arranged a voucher program offering bicycles free of charge to those in need.
 Under this program we also offer FREE coaster-brake bikes for kids (no voucher required).

 Community Shop Access